Foster Inclusive Education

 Curriculum and Courses

-As a special education major at Miami, you will take courses in differentiating instruction and universal design for learning.
-Miami's special education program leads to a Bachelor of Science in Education with Ohio dual licensure in Mild to Moderate and Moderate to Intensive Disabilities.
+As a dual licensure student at Miami, you will take courses in inclusive teaching methods and supporting all learners holistically.
+Miami's special education program leads to a Bachelor of Science in Education with Ohio dual licensure in primary and special education.
 Some of the courses you will take in this major include:

 - EDP 256 Psychology of the Exceptional Learner